-Generators range from extreme large structures such as turbo-generators as in thermal power plants, nuclear power plants, hydro power plants, geothermal power plants, Brown gas generator, wood gas generator, wind and tidal power plants to package units used in the home, emergency and leisure as standby sources of power.
+Generators vary in size and complexity depending on rated output power and purpose.
 Generators could be classified according to source of energy hence we have thermal generators, geothermal generators, hydro generators and solar generators.
 Also generators could be classified based on the source of fuel: such generators include natural gas generators, gasoline generators, diesel generators, brown gas generators and wood gas generators among others.
 Such package generators are variously referred to as portable generators, portable electric generators, portable power generators, home standby generators, commercial generators and marine generators.
-The power range for a variety of these package generators varies from about 800watts to 15 kilowatts.
-These generators could be classified according to manufacturers and marketing outfit.
+[2] The power range for a variety of these package generators varies from about 800watts to 15 kilowatts.
+[2] These generators could be classified according to manufacturers and marketing outfit.
 A few of such names include: Honda, Yamaha, Norwall power systems, Binatone, Firman, Elemax and Tiger.

 The energy and power delivery to the economies of the developing nations has been dwindling over the years.
-The quality of power generated , that is supply relative to demand has been on the decline, even in the face of new power stations coming on stream the National Grid.
+The quality of power generated, that is supply relative to demand has been on the decline, even in the face of new power stations coming on stream the National Grid.
 This short fall in meeting the National demand has been so severe that virtually all serious business concerns have to procure one form of generating set or the other in order to guarantee the smooth continuity of their businesses.
 [3]